-Levy of the Safe, Clean Water and Natural Flood Protection Special Tax at the recommended level for fiscal year 2017-18 will generate an estimated total of \$42.5 million in net revenue that will fund budgeted expenditures consistent with the Report.
-The District's proposed Budget for fiscal year 2017-18 reflects this projected revenue.
-If the special tax is not increased by 3.44 percent, then \$1.46 million less revenue would be generated or a total of \$41.0. million in fiscal year 2017-18.
-If the Board does not approve special tax rates for FY 2017-18, the District would not receive the funding necessary to accomplish voter approved outcomes.
+Levy of the Safe, Clean Water and Natural Flood Protection Special Tax at the recommended level for fiscal year 2020-21 will generate an estimated total of \$45.5 million in net revenue that will fund budgeted expenditures consistent with the Report.
+Valley Water's proposed Budget for fiscal year 2020-21 reflects this projected revenue.
+If the Board does not approve special tax rates for FY 2020-21, Valley Water would not receive the funding necessary to accomplish voter approved outcomes.